 Research Expertise and Interest

 Haxton is a Fellow of the American Physical Society (1987), the American Association for the Advancement of Science (1988), and American Academy of Arts and Sciences (1999); and a member of the National Academy of Sciences (1999) and the Washington State Academy of Sciences (2008).
-He received a Guggenheim Fellowship in 2000 and the APS’s Hans Bethe Prize in 2004.
-Haxton has served the American Physical Society in many capacities, including as chair of the Astrophysics (1997) and Nuclear Physics (1993) Divisions, General Councillor (1991-95), and chair of the Nominations Committee (1997-98).
-Haxton is an editor for Physics Letters B and associate Editor for the Annual Review of Nuclear and Particle Science.
+He chaired the Physics Section of the NAS for three years, 2013-16.
+He received a Guggenheim Fellowship in 2000, APS’s Hans Bethe Prize in 2004, and a Simons Fellowship in 2016.
+Haxton has served the American Physical Society in many capacities, including as chair of the Astrophysics (1997) and Nuclear Physics (1993) Divisions, General Councillor (1991-95), and member of the Board of Directors (2014-16).
+Haxton is an editor for Physics Letters B and co-Editor of the Annual Review of Nuclear and Particle Science.